-"Every police officer making an investigation under this chapter shall day by day enter his proceedings in the investigation in a diary......"
+"Every police officer making an investigation under this chapter shall day by day enter his proceedings in the investigation in a diary....."

-- 151. The language used is day by day and therefore, it is mandatory duty for such officer to record every day's progress of the investigation.
-The case diary must include entries of necessary information for each of the days when investigation is in progress.
-Sometimes the investigation officers neglect the examination of the witnesses on the first day of the visit of the place of occurrence and after consuming days together record the statements in a single day.
-This process is totally unauthorised.
-In every case the investigation officers must record the statements of the witnesses present expeditiously on the first day or the following day if the FIR discloses the names of the witnesses who are acquainted with the facts of the case.
-Section 157 of the Evidence Act in an unambiguous language stated that the admissibility of a previous statement that should have been made before an authority legally competent to the fact 'at or about the time', when the fact to which the statement relates took place.
-The object of this section is to admit statements made at a time when the mind of the witness is still so connected with the events as to make it probable that his description of them is accurate.
-But if time for reflection passes between the event and the subsequent statement it not only can be of little value but may be actually dangerous and as such statement can be easily brought into being. - 152.
+The language used is day by day and therefore, it is mandatory duty for such officer to record every day's progress of the investigation.
+The case diary must include entries of necessary information for each of the days when investigation is in

 Every detail in connection with the investigation into the offence must clearly be recorded without fail.
 It is to be noted that in section 172(1) of the Code the word "Shall" has been used which definitely indicates "mandatory".
-So, a case diary must be recorded and all the details as mentioned in the section 172(1) of the Code must be recorded without any failure by the police officer in charge of investigation of an offence. - 153.
+So, a case diary must be recorded and all the details as mentioned in the section 172(1) of the Code must be recorded without any failure by the police officer in charge of investigation of an offence.

 The entries of case diary may not be referred to the court at the instance of the accused person.
 The accused in such a case can seek permission to use the case diary to show contradiction in the prosecution case.
 The police officer, therefore, has scope to see the case diary during his examination-in-chief for the purpose of refreshing memory.
 If the police officer thinks that his case diary can be helpful in giving appropriate testimony, he may request the court to permit him to use case diary for refreshing memory.
 Sections 159 - 161 of the Evidence Act deal with the extent to which, and mode in which, a witness may refer to a writing in order to refresh his memory while giving evidence.
-Section 159 of the Evidence Act may be quoted below to clear the point as under: - "159.
-A witness may, while under examination, refresh his memory by referring to any writing made by himself at the time of the transaction concerning which he is questioned, or so soon afterwards that the Court considers it likely that the transaction was at the time fresh in his memory.
+Section 159 of the Evidence Act may be quoted below to clear the point as under:

+"159.
+A witness may, while under examination, refresh his memory bу referring to any writing made by himself at the time of the transaction concerning which is questioned, or he afterwards that the Court considers it likely that the transaction was at the time fresh in his memory.
 The witness may also refer to any such writing made by any other person, and read by the witness within the time aforesaid, if when he read it he knew it to be correct."